 This course will examine selected themes in post World War II Canadian social and cultural history.
 Themes include the intersection of foreign relations and nation building, the ever increasing influence of a largely U.S. based mass culture, Canadian elite and popular responses to perceived “Americanization,” baby boom culture, the development of the “affluent society” Canada style, suburbanization, gender constructions in “cold war Canada,” narratives of English Canadian national identity, and social movements in the “long 1960s".
 (May be offered jointly with HIST 401.)
 One term seminar.
 Not offered 2022-23.

 HIST 827 Medieval Greece

 An examination of the complex political history of the region now understood as Greece and its multiple societies, cultures and religious communities from the 4th 15th centuries.
 Attention will also focus on the construction of identities for and within this region, both during the period itself and in later Ottoman, Western European and Modern Greek discourses.
 (May be offered jointly with HIST 441).
-One term seminar; winter.
-R. Greenfield.
+One term seminar.
+Not offered 2022-23.

 HIST 828 The Crusades and the Latin Kingdoms

 An exploration of key topics in the history and interpretation of the medieval Crusades.
 The society and culture of the Latin kingdoms will be studied, as will the impact of the Crusades on the peoples of the eastern Mediterranean, both Muslim and Christian.
-(Offered jointly with HIST 430.)
+(May be offered jointly with HIST 430.)
 Two term seminar; fall/winter.
-Not offered 2021-22.
+Not offered 2022-23.

 HIST 830 Selected Topics in History